vmware-tanzu/tanzu-framework/cmd/cli/plugin/package/README.md

    - list a repository
    - get a repository status
    - list packages
+   - get a package information
+   - get an installed package information
+   - update a package
    - delete a repository

    For v0.20.0-rc.1 release, use the following image package bundles for testing: